RJ601/OpenTable-Sentiment-Analysis/README.md

 ## 🧠 Key Features

 - 🔍 **Review Dashboard**:
-  Scrape reviews of a single restaurant and analyze sentiment on food and staff.
+  Scrape reviews of a single restaurant, separate comments on food and staff and analyze sentiment on food and staff.

 - 📊 **Competitor Analysis**:
   Compare average ratings between two restaurants using visual graphs.